Richard Jewell: Subsequent life, career and public appearances

 Jewell worked in various law enforcement jobs, including as a police officer in Pendergrass, Georgia.
 He worked as a deputy sheriff in Meriwether County, Georgia, until his death.
 He also gave speeches at colleges.
-On July 30, 1997, Jewell testified before a subcommittee of the U.S. House of Representatives in which he called for an independent investigation into methods used by FBI agents during their investigation of him.
-He appeared in Michael Moore's 1997 film The Big One.
-He had a cameo in the September 27, 1997, episode of Saturday Night Live, in which he jokingly fended off suggestions that he was responsible for the deaths of Mother Teresa and Diana, Princess of Wales.
+On July 30, 1997, Jewell testified before a subcommittee of the U.S. House of Representatives calling for an independent investigation into methods used by FBI agents during their investigation of him.
+He appeared in Michael Moore's 1997 movie The Big One.
+He had a cameo appearance in the September 27, 1997, episode of Saturday Night Live, in which he jokingly fended off suggestions that he was responsible for the deaths of Mother Teresa and Diana, Princess of Wales, both of which had occurred earlier that year.

 Jewell married Dana Jewell in 1998; they remained married until his death.
-The couple moved to a farm they bought together, south of Atlanta.
+The couple relocated to a farm they bought together, south of Atlanta.
 In 2001, Jewell was honored as the Grand Marshal of Carmel, Indiana's Independence Day Parade.
-Jewell was chosen in keeping with the parade's theme of "Unsung Heroes."
+Jewell was chosen in keeping with the parade's theme of "Unsung Heroes".
 On each anniversary of the bombing until his illness and eventual death, he privately placed a rose at the Centennial Olympic Park scene where spectator Alice Hawthorne died.

+Three FBI agents were disciplined afterward by the Department of Justice.
+Agents Woody Johnson and David Tubbs were censured, and agent Don Johnson was suspended for five days without pay.
+Jewell's lawyer called the punishments a "whitewash" and said "These agents should be terminated."